ratify-project/ratify/docs/oras-auth-provider.md

 ORAS handles all referrer operations using registry as the referrer store.
 It uses authentication credentials to authenticate to a registry and access referrer artifacts.
 Ratify contains many Authentication Providers to support different authentication scenarios.
 The user specifies which authentication provider to use in the configuration.

 The `auth-provider` section of configuration file specifies the authentication provider.
-Ratify **requires** the `name` field to bind to the correct provider implementation.
+The `name` field is REQUIRED for Ratify to bind to the correct provider implementation.

 ## Example config.json
 ```